eifachnurtobi/directus-extension-codestyle/README.md

 ## Installation

-Download this repo, and move the dotfiles into the top level of your extension directory manually.
+Download the repo, and move the dotfiles into the top level of your extension directory manually.

 Alternatively, you can install using
 `npm i eifachnurtobi/directus-extension-codestyle`